gomex/gomex.me/content/post/supervisord-en.md

 My advice is: (Supervisord)[http://supervisord.org/index.html]

-Supervisor é um software, do tipo cliente/servidor, que permite usuários controlarem múltiplos processos em sistema operacional da família "Unix-like".
-Os processos controlados por ele são iniciados como sub-processo de sí.

-Segue abaixo as vantagens de se utilizar Supervisor:

-Supervisor is software, client/server type, that allows you control multiple processes in the Unix-like family operating system.
-The processes controlled by it are started as a sub-process of itself.
+Supervisor is a software client/server type that allows you control multiple processes in the Unix-like family operating system.
+Each process managed by supervisor is started as a subprocess.

 Here are the advantages of using Supervisor:

-- **Convenience**: It is responsible for starting sub-processes.
+- **Convenience**: It is responsible for starting subprocesses.
 You can configure for all multiple processes to start when you start the supervisor, for example.
 - **Management**: When you have multiple distinct processes, different ways to ensuring that it is working or not, with distinct commands, shapes, and files.
 Supervisor is responsible for enforcing standard by ensuring a layer of process management abstraction.
-- **Grouping**: You can group processes together and execute commands on several at the same time, rather than executing multiple commands manually one by one.
+- **Grouping**: You can group processes together and execute commands to the group rather than executing manually one by one.

 # Most relevant components